Strabismus is misalignment of the eyes.

 Tropias sometimes cause symptoms.
 Younger children frequently lose vision in one eye (amblyopia) because their brain suppresses the image from the misaligned eye to avoid confusion and double vision.
 Older children may have double vision or they may have twisting or spasm of the neck (torticollis) to compensate for the misaligned eyes.

-Children should be examined periodically to measure vision and to detect strabismus starting at a few months of age.
+Children should be examined Preventive Health Care Visits in Infants Healthy infants should be seen by their doctor often during the first year of life.
+Preventive health care visits (also called well-child visits) typically take place within a few days after... read more periodically to measure vision and to detect strabismus starting at a few months of age.
 To examine an infant, a doctor shines a light into the eyes to see whether the light reflects back from the same location on each pupil.

-Doctors may do imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), of the brain or spinal cord in children with cranial nerve palsies.
+Doctors may do imaging tests, such as computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI), of the brain or spinal cord in children with cranial nerve palsies.
 In addition, blood tests may be done to look for genetic disorders.

 Strabismus should not be ignored or watched on the assumption that it will be outgrown.
-Permanent vision loss can occur if amblyopia occurs and is not treated before age 4 to 6 years.
+Permanent vision loss can occur if amblyopia occurs and is not treated promptly.
 Children treated at a later age can improve with treatment, but once the visual system has matured (typically by age 8), response to treatment is minimal.
-As a result, all children should have formal vision screening in the preschool years.
+As a result, all children should have periodic formal vision screenings during the preschool years.

 If the defect is minor or intermittent, treatment may not be needed.
 However, if strabismus is severe or is progressing, treatment is required.